ahmdkhalil/Skincare_Recommender_Systems/README.md

 ### My Analysis:
 Little informaton was given on how OP ended up with the final data but the data clearly shows each user's review for a product and other features related to the user and product.
 We could see that preprocessing and cleaning were done for the review and ingredient columns.
 The 'Good_stuff' column suggests that it correlates with the rating stars.
 Amongst the user features, for some reason only the Skin_Type data column were hot encoded.

+### Make my own version:
+In that case I removed all the columns that I assumed not from original dataset.

+The columns are:
+1. 'Combination'
+2. 'Dry'
+3. 'Normal'
+4. 'Oily'
+5. 'Sensitive'
+6. 'Ingredients_Cleaned'
+7. 'Review_Cleaned'
+8. 'Good_Stuff'
+9. 'Ing_Tfidf

 ------------------------------------------------------------------

 # Data Cleaning